My Dungeon Shook, 1950s-1960s

-Baldwin next published Notes of a Native Son, a collection of essays, in 1955.
-Baldwin turned to plays but had difficulty finding theaters willing to produce a play written by and about African Americans.
+In 1955, Baldwin published Notes of a Native Son, a collection of essays.
+He turned to plays but had difficulty finding theaters willing to produce a play written by a Black man and about Black people.
 He next wrote a novel about a love affair between two white men in post-War France.
 He was rejected by American publishers for writing from a white perspective and presenting homosexuality explicitly and sympathetically.
 A UK publisher agreed to publish Giovanni’s Room in 1956.
-Soon after, he met Dr. Martin Luther King, Jr.and starting working to raise money for the movement and was dubbed the “spokesman of the civil rights movement” by the media, though Baldwin always rejected this title.
+Soon after, he met Dr. Martin Luther King, Jr. and started working to raise money for the movement.
+The media dubbed him the “spokesman of the civil rights movement," though Baldwin always rejected this title.

-In 1961 he published another work of non-fiction, Nobody Knows My Name: More Notes of a Native Son, a collection of essays about civil rights, art, and culture, including his essay “The Black Boy Looks at the White Boy,” a response to Norman Mailer, in which Baldwin criticizes Mailer for sexualizing and fetishizing black people.
-Nobody Knows My Name was Baldwin’s first best seller, and solidified his place as the most famous and important African American writer of the time.
-Baldwin moved to Istanbul in 1962 to find the time and isolation needed to return to writing and there he completed Another Country (1962).
-This was his most commercially successful book.
+In 1961, he published another work of non-fiction, Nobody Knows My Name: More Notes of a Native Son.
+It is a collection of essays about civil rights, art, and culture, including his essay “The Black Boy Looks at the White Boy,” a response to Norman Mailer.
+In this essay, Baldwin criticizes Mailer for sexualizing and fetishizing Black people.
+Nobody Knows My Name was Baldwin’s first best seller and solidified his place as the most famous and influential African American writer of the time.
+Baldwin moved to Istanbul in 1962 to find the time and isolation needed to return to writing.
+There he completed Another Country (1962), his most commercially successful book.

-In August 1961, Baldwin met with Elijah Muhammed to interview him for The New Yorker.
-Published as a 20,000 word essay that took up most of The New Yorker’s Nov 17, 1962 issue, the essay was later published with Baldwin’s “My Dungeon Shook,” a letter to his nephew, as The Fire Next Time, one of the best sellers of 1963.
-It earned Baldwin $65,000 and the cover of Time.
+In August 1961, Baldwin met with Elijah Muhammed, the leader of the Nation of Islam, to interview him for The New Yorker.
+"Letter from a Region in My Mind" was originally published as a 20,000-word essay that took up most of the print issue of November 17, 1962.
+The next year, Baldwin published the interview with “My Dungeon Shook,” a letter to his nephew, as The Fire Next Time.
+Another best seller, it earned Baldwin $65,000 ($675,000 in 2024) and the cover of Time on May 17, 1963.

 Photo: Anne Knafl